VirtuslabWorkshops/terraform-workshop/lab04/README.md

 ## Objectives

-- Import existing resources to bind them into Terraform `state`
+- Import existing resources to bind them with the Terraform `state`
 - Inspect `state`
 - Add rule to ignore certain changes in objects